Main Menu

-In 1996, Jason Dunn became the drummer for the hardcore band No Innocent Victim (NIV) and began touring the U.S. Having a business mind at an early age, Jason started seeing opportunities to help distribute talented hardcore, punk, and metal bands while on tour.
-That’s when he began Facedown Distribution.
-While on tour, next to NIV’s merch, he sold tapes, CDs, and vinyl from bands all over the country.
-He also collected names and addresses on paper to build his mailing list.
-When he wasn’t on tour, he was bagging groceries at his local market, finishing high school, and mailing out photocopied paper catalogs promoting bands from his parent’s backyard shed.
+In 1996, seventeen-year-old Jason Dunn became the drummer for the hardcore band No Innocent Victim (NIV).
+While on tour, Jason started seeing opportunities to help distribute talented hardcore, punk, and metal bands he would discover.
+Alongside of NIV’s merch, he sold tapes, CDs, and vinyl from bands all over the country.
+He called this side business – Facedown Distribution.
+Since this was before the internet, he built his mailing list with pen and paper and snail-mailed catalogs promoting these bands.
+When he wasn’t on tour, he was bagging groceries at his local market, finishing high school, and packing orders in his parent’s backyard shed.

-Inspired by the efforts of the labels he was distributing like Boot to Head Records, Sofa Records, and SA Mob, Jason scrounged up some of his grocery store earnings and released his first Facedown Records album as a 7″ vinyl record, which included three songs from his band No Innocent Victim, who were from California, and three songs from an East Coast band called Phanatik.
+Inspired by the efforts of the labels he was distributing like Boot to Head Records, Sofa Records, and SA Mob, Jason scrounged up some of his grocery store earnings and released his first Facedown Records album as a 7″ vinyl record in 1998.
+It included three songs from his band No Innocent Victim, who were from California, and three songs from an East Coast band called Phanatik.
 His second release was a split 7″ record of a west coast band (Positive Youth) and an east coast band (Persevere).
 Before the internet, bands relied heavily on word-of-mouth promotion to get their name outside their hometown.
-These East meets West type splits were one small way to help bands get some recognition on the opposite side of the country.
+These East-meets-West type splits were one small way to help bands get some recognition on the opposite side of the country.

 No Innocent Victim often played in Arizona and became good friends with a band called Overcome, who had released two albums on Tooth and Nail Records but were no longer under contract.
 18-year-old Jason Dunn pitched the idea of Facedown releasing Overcome’s next release.
 To his surprise, Jason Stinson (lead singer of Overcome) responded, “Yes!”

 Overcome “The Life Of Death” CDep was released in May 1998.
-Two months later, with no store distribution and only mail orders packed up in the leaky backyard shed, Jason witnessed over 1,000 people singing along to those Overcome songs at the Cornerstone music festival in Illinois!
+Two months later, with no store distribution and only mail orders packed up in the leaky backyard shed, Jason witnessed over 1,000 people singing along to those Overcome songs at Cornerstone Music Festival in Illinois!

 Facedown released Overcome’s “self-titled” 7″ later that year and a full-length album for them titled “Immortal Until Their Work Is Done” the following year.